minetest/minetest/doc/lua_api.md

               applied, the lowest slice being `ypos = 0`.
             * If slice probability list equals `nil`, no slice probabilities are applied.
-    * Saves schematic in the Minetest Schematic format to filename.
+    * Saves schematic in the Luanti Schematic format to filename.

 * `minetest.place_schematic(pos, schematic, rotation, replacements, force_placement, flags)`
     * Place the schematic specified by schematic (see [Schematic specifier]) at